 Healy was quick to emphasise that Quiksilver’s “European and Asia-Pacific businesses and operations remain strong and are not part of this filing.”

-This was definitely clear in Australia with the company opening their 16th Boardriders concept store.
-To add to their successful brands, Roxy and DC Shoes, Boardriders are a hybrid retail, music and food experience, with the latest Torquay-based store also boasting a barbershop, free Wi-Fi, weekly yoga classes and surf industry nights.
+This was definitely clear in Australia with the company opening its 16th Boardriders concept store.
+To add to their successful brands, Roxy and DC Shoes, Boardriders are hybrid retail, music, and food experience, with the latest Torquay-based store also boasting a barbershop, free Wi-Fi, weekly yoga classes, and surf industry nights.

 With their eye still firmly set on the dynamic surf and beach communities both here and overseas, 2016 brings a blank slate for the iconic Aussie company to work with.

 2. ERNEST HILLIER – Australia’s Oldest Chocolate Maker

 The Ernest Hillier chocolate company celebrated its 100th anniversary in 2014, but this feat quickly soured with the company going into voluntary administration in January 2015.
 The company’s collapse is believed to have been caused by an increase in cocoa prices in September 2014, a boom in competition from international confectionary, and a growth in the popularity of free trade products and niche brands.